Call Us: 240-452-4602

 Several creative homeowners have suggested using rolls of rubber shelf liner instead of pricier material made specifically for rugs.

-After laying the strips down on the floor, carefully position the rolled up rug at one end and unroll it evenly to avoid wrinkles.
+After laying the strips down on the floor, carefully position the rolled-up rug at one end and unroll it evenly to avoid wrinkles.

-While this method is charming in its economy, thrift and effectiveness, it may be prone to the same sort of reaction with hardwood floors that cheap rug pads often undergo.
+While this method is charming in its economy, thrift, and effectiveness, it may be prone to somewhat similar if not exact, sort of reaction with hardwood floors that cheap rug pads often undergo.

 Double-sided carpet tapes may seem the most intuitive solution for slide-prone area rugs, and many homeowners have used them for years without experiencing floor damage.

 We just don’t like the idea of strong adhesives pulling at the hundreds of thousands of knots that form an oriental rug’s intricate pattern.

 Once again, adhesives can be a real pain to remove from hardwood floors, often damaging the finished surface.

-If the health of both flooring and rug alike are of great concern to you, felt rug pads are hands down the best solution for securing oriental rugs in place.
+If the health of both the floor and rug alike are of great concern to you, felt rug pads are hands down the best solution for securing oriental rugs in place.

-While pure felt pads offer wonderful cushioning and harm neither rug nor floor, they aren’t very "grippy."
+While purely felt pads offer wonderful cushioning and harm neither rug nor floor, they aren’t very "grippy."
 Felt rug pads are recommended for larger rugs or rugs with furniture placed on top: instances in which slipping isn’t much of an issue.